1National Research Institute for Ayurveda-Siddha Human Resource Development, Gwalior 474009, Madhya Pradesh, India.

 Conclusion: Bombax ceiba flowers exhibited hepatoprotective effect which may be attributed to antioxidant potential.
 This study also validated their traditional medicinal use in liver disorders.

-Keywords: Semal; liver disorders; liver function test; free radical scavenging; silymarin
+Semal, liver disorders, liver function test, free radical scavenging, silymarin

 The liver is exposed to many kinds of xenobiotics and therapeutic agents and has large capacity for metabolic conversions.
 As the liver is largely responsible for the biotransformation of many complex molecules, it is always at the risk of detrimental physiological and pathological alterations characterized as liver diseases.
 Various types of liver disorders include cirrhosis, jaundice, cancer, metabolic and degenerative lesion, liver cell necrosis, and hepatitis.
 Steroids, vaccines and anti-viral drugs, which have been employed as a therapy for liver diseases, have potential adverse side effects especially when administered for long term.
 Hepatoprotective agents of plant origin have attracted special interest, and numerous medicinal plants and their formulations have been used for liver disorders in the Ayurvedic system of medicine.
 These medicinal plants have been studied for their influence on liver dysfunction.